Birthplace of Beethoven's mother

 The Birthplace of Beethoven's mother (German: Mutter-Beethoven-Haus) is a cultural heritage monument in Ehrenbreitstein, on the River Rhine opposite Koblenz, in Rhineland-Palatinate, Germany.
-Maria Magdalena Keverich, mother of the composer Ludwig van Beethoven, was born here in 1746; it is now a museum.
+Maria Magdalena van Beethoven, mother of the composer Ludwig van Beethoven, was born here in 1746; it is now a museum.

 Description

 Family history

 Maria Magdalena's parents, Johann Heinrich Keverich (1702–1759) and Anna Klara Westorff (1707–1768), were married in 1731.
 From 1733, Johann was head cook at the court of Franz Georg von Schönborn, the Elector of Trier, at Schloss Philippsburg in Ehrenbreitstein.
 Maria Magdalena, the youngest of several children, was born on 19 December 1746.

 The building

 The building, with a ground floor of stone and a half-timbered upper floor, dates from the 17th century.
 The façade was plastered in the following century.
 It was bought in 1960 by the city of Koblenz, and it was opened in 1975 as a memorial to Beethoven.
 After fire severely damaged the building, it was renovated in 1987–89, and a concert hall for chamber music was created from an adjoining building.